microsoft/vscode-dev-containers/containers/kubernetes-helm/README.md

             "-v", "/var/run/docker.sock:/var/run/docker.sock",
             "-v", "$HOME/.kube:/root/.kube-localhost"]
     ```

+    If you also want to sync reuse the contents of your `.minikube` folder, just add a mount for this directory as well:

+    ```json
+        "runArgs": ["-e", "SYNC_LOCALHOST_KUBECONFIG=true",
+            "-v", "/var/run/docker.sock:/var/run/docker.sock",
+            "-v", "$HOME/.kube:/root/.kube-localhost",
+            "-v", "$HOME/.minikube:/root/.minikube-localhost"]
+    ```

 3. Update `.bashrc` to automatically swap out localhost for host.docker.internal in a container copy of the Kubernetes config and optionally Minikube certificates if the volume is enabled.
 From `.devcontainer/Dockerfile`:

     ```Dockerfile